jimdel/Junior-Phase/Lecture Notes/TripPlannerNotes.md

 # Part I
 # Part II
-- ```windows.fetch```
+- windows.fetch
 # Part III
 ======
 ## Client Side Routing
-- In non-single-page-app sites the views are served as html files
+- In non-single-page-app sites the views are served as html files.
-- The page is refreshed everytime a file is served
+- The page is refreshed everytime a file is served.